Hard to Say I'm Sorry

-"Hard to Say I'm Sorry" is a 1982 power ballad by the group Chicago.
+"Hard to Say I'm Sorry" is a 1982 power ballad by American rock band Chicago.
 It was written by bassist Peter Cetera, who also sang the lead vocals on the track, and producer David Foster.
 It was released on May 17, 1982, as the lead single from the album Chicago 16.
-On September 11 it reached No. 1 for two weeks on the Billboard Hot 100.
+On September 11 of that year, it reached No. 1 for two weeks on the Billboard Hot 100.
 It was the group's second No. 1 single.
 It was their first top 50 hit since "No Tell Lover" in 1978 and it spent twelve weeks in the top 5 of the Billboard Hot 100.

 The single was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocal, and was certified gold by the Recording Industry Association of America (RIAA) in September of the same year.
 Songwriter Cetera, a member of the American Society of Composers, Authors and Publishers (ASCAP), won an ASCAP Pop Music Award for the song in the category, Most Performed Songs.
+"Hard to Say I'm Sorry" is also the band's first single to be released on Full Moon Records and Warner Bros.
+Records.